 Japanese teachers are able to move up within schools over the course of their careers, with the most straightforward path being teacher, head teacher and then principal.
-However, within each of these steps, there are multiple salary grades based on performance and experience.
+Within each of these steps, there are multiple salary grades based on performance and experience.
 There are 36 steps within the teacher level, 20 within the head teacher level and 15 within the principal level.
-Some teachers may never be promoted to head teacher, they are able to see their salary climb from about $27,000 to nearly $70,000 over a lifetime.
-This salary increase takes place over 36 steps; there are an additional 20 salary steps within the head teacher position, and 15 within the principal position.
+Some teachers may never be promoted to head teacher, but they are able to see their salary climb from about US$29,000 to more than US$60,000 over a lifetime.
+Specific requirements for promotion to the principal level are set at the prefecture level.

 Continuing professional development is required in the teaching profession.
 Professional development programs are available at the national through the school level, and each local board of education determines the minimum hours a teacher must spend on professional development each year.

 At the local level, prefectural boards of education plan daily in-service training and also provide specific training programs for teachers five, ten and twenty years into their careers.
 At the national level, the Ministry of Education, Culture, Sports, Science and Technology (MEXT) holds central workshops for head teachers and administrators.
 Under a new system implemented by MEXT in 2009, Japanese teachers must prove that they are up-to-date on skills and practices every ten years in order to renew their teaching certificates, and this includes participating in at least 30 hours of formal professional development.

 In addition to formal professional development programs, Japanese teachers use “lesson study” to learn from colleagues informally.
 Principals organize meetings during which teachers with varying levels of experience identify an area of need in the classroom, research intervention options and create a lesson plan.
-One teacher then uses this sample plan in the classroom, with the other teachers observing.
-Following the sample lesson, the group meets again to make adjustments to the lesson plan.
+One teacher then uses this sample lesson in the classroom, with the other teachers observing.
+Following the sample lesson, the group meets again to discuss, reflect, and make adjustments to refine the lesson plan.
 This method of teacher led-research is well regarded, has shown effectiveness in improving student and teacher learning and has been adopted in other countries.

 Arani, Mohammad, Reza Sarkar, Fukaya Keisuke and James P. Lassegard, “‘Lesson Study’ as Professional Culture in Japanese Schools: An Historical Perspective on Elementary Classroom Practices,” Japan Review 22 (2010).
 (PDF)